Dotto-Luis/Projects/Consumer Discretionary/Amazon/readme.md

 ## Business Goal

-Amazon product reviews dataset for multilingual text classification.
+ Utilize the Amazon product reviews dataset for multilingual text classification.
+The objective is to implement a model capable of analyzing product reviews and accurately assigning the appropriate star rating.
+This task raises a question for consideration: Is this primarily a Classification or Regression problem?

 ## About the data